lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Galaxy_Project_for_pipelines.md

-# Orchestrate Compute with Galaxy Project
+# Use Galaxy Project for Pipelines

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**